AI Avatar Video for Customer Support and Onboarding

 How companies are using AI avatar video to resolve customer questions faster, onboard new users at scale, and reduce the support ticket volume that drains service team capacity.

-This piece is for customer success, support, and product teams that want to use avatar video as a systematic support deflection and onboarding acceleration tool — not just an occasional help center supplement.
-We cover the use cases with the clearest ROI, the build approach, and how to measure whether the investment is working.
+This guide is for customer success, support, and product teams.
+It is for teams that want avatar video as a real tool.
+The goal is to deflect support tickets and speed up onboarding.
+It is not just an extra help center clip.
+This piece covers the use cases with the clearest ROI.
+It covers how to build them.
+It covers how to measure if the investment is working.

 Where avatar video makes the biggest difference in customer support